Just when you thought, summer couldn’t get any hotter; here we are giving you a dish apt for serving this season.

 Don’t do drugs, it will only cause you damage.
 Love your body and take care of your well-being.
 Also, don’t drink too much, I’ve learned my lessons well.
 So yeah, guess following these two will serve you really fine.

-Lastly, we know that you not only do your gym chore, you also follow certain meal intake, any tips that you can share to our readers and to your fans?
+Lastly, we know that you not only do your gym chore, you also follow certain meal intake, any tips that you can share with our readers and to your fans?

 But seriously, not only because I’m competing for the title, but really, Tuna has a lot of good nutrients that will help your body.
 You have to also consider the amount of food you take in.
 Make it proportion.
 I always love eating vegetables and fruits, so I guess, you just have to follow that.